freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creator/first-steps/updating-vpe.md

 # Updating VPE

 VPE is under heavy development, so it's frequently updated, usually multiple times per week.
-In order to not have to delete your `VisualPinball.Engine` folder each time and download and extract the entire code on each update, we recommend using git.
+In order to not have to delete your existing `VisualPinball.Engine` folder, download and extract the code, and make a new project each time we recommend using git.

 Git is a distributed version control system.
 It's very sophisticated but can also be a bit overwhelming to use.
-However, with the cheat sheets below you should be able to handle it.
+However, with the cheat sheet below you should be able to handle it.

 First you need to [download git](https://git-scm.com/downloads).
 Make sure it's on your `PATH` environment variable.
-There are free GUIs for git such as [Fork](https://git-fork.com/), [GitKraken](https://www.gitkraken.com/) or [Source Tree](https://www.sourcetreeapp.com/), but we'll focus on command line instructions here.
+There are free GUIs for git such as [Fork](https://git-fork.com/), [GitKraken](https://www.gitkraken.com/) or [Source Tree](https://www.sourcetreeapp.com/), but we'll focus on the command line version on Windows here.
+Linux and macOS are similar but use a command shell or Terminal window.

 Open a command prompt by pressing the Windows key and typing `cmd`, followed by the enter key.
 Make sure that git is installed by typing `git --version`.
 This should return something like `git version 2.18.0.windows.1`.

-Second, go to the folder where you want to have VPE installed.
+Next, go to the folder where you want to have VPE installed.
 If there is already a folder where you've extracted VPE from before, delete it.

 Following the recommended file structure, you would type: